elixir-lang/elixir/README.md

 If tests pass, you are ready to move on to the [Getting Started guide][1] or to try Interactive Elixir by running `bin/iex` in your terminal.

-However, if tests fail, it is likely you have an outdated Erlang version (Elixir requires Erlang 19.0 or later).
-You can check your Erlang version by calling `erl` in the command line.
+However, if tests fail, it is likely you have an outdated Erlang/OTP version (Elixir requires Erlang/OTP 19.0 or later).
+You can check your Erlang/OTP version by calling `erl` in the command line.
 You will see some information as follows:

     Erlang/OTP 19 [erts-8.0] [smp:2:2] [async-threads:10] [kernel-poll:false]